Video shows thief stole van Gogh painting with sledgehammer - KVIA

 Police hope that publicizing the images will help them track down the thief who stole Van Gogh’s “The Parsonage Garden at Nuenen in Spring 1884” from the Singer Laren Museum while it was shut down due to coronavirus containment measures.

-Nobody has been arrested in the theft and the painting, which was on loan from another Dutch museum when it was stolen, is still missing.
+Nobody has been arrested in the theft and the painting, which was on loan from another Dutch museum, the Groninger Museum, when it was stolen, is still missing.

 Police withheld other footage from inside the museum in Laren, a town east of Amsterdam, to protect their investigation.
 They also did not air video from outside the museum of the thief leaving.

+Singer Laren managing director Evert van Os stressed in a statement that the footage didn’t show all of the burglary and defended security, which he said had been approved by the museum’s insurance company.

+“The burglar broke through a number of doors and several layers of security that had been approved by security experts,” Van Os said.
+“The footage released does not therefore allow any conclusions to be drawn as to the quality of security at Singer Laren.”

-More than 40 new tips streamed in from the public as a result of the show, police spokesman Joost Lanshage said Wednesday, adding that it’s not clear if the thief acted alone.
+Police said Wednesday that 56 new tips streamed in from the public as a result of the show.
+They also said that it’s not clear if the thief acted alone.
 Police are also seeking information about a white van shown on footage driving past the museum.

 The 25-by-57-centimeter (10-by-22-inch) oil-on-paper painting shows a person standing in a garden surrounded by trees with a church tower in the background.